Wintermute0110/Wintermute0110.github.io/LKESG/Linux-installation-and-configuration.md

 kodi             -       nice            -1
 ```

-At this point you can test the x server (graphical interface).
+At this point you can test the X server (graphical interface).
 You will need a mouse to use the X server.

 ```
 $ startx /usr/bin/openbox-session